Federation II: History

 In July 1987 Compunet had announced the return of MUD and a new multi-user game Federation II.
 Fed began as a single-player bulletin board demo, but gained popularity.
 The Adventure 87 Convention demonstrated the multi-user form, which was expected to run by that Christmas.
 After many delays, it officially opened on January 10, 1988 as the first MUD to have a non-fantasy setting.

 In 1990, Federation II moved to GEnie and caused confusion as 'II' was assumed to mean the game was a sequel when in reality there was never a "Federation I".
 The "II" was slowly dropped.
 In speaking back about that period, it is generally referred to as GEnie/Aries Fed.

 AOL Federation began testing in May 1995 and published the following month.
 Open beta began on June 21 which allowed AOL players in the game for the first time.

 AOL had changed its billing structure over the years, which affected Fed and its users.
 At the beginning of 1997, AOL moved to flat rate pricing which caused a dramatic spike in Fed players.
 AOL later wanted to cut ties with Federation, forcing the game to move to the web.
-Federation on AOL officially closed in August of 1997.
+Federation on AOL officially closed in August 1997.

 The backups of Fed files from AOL were available for a brief time to allow users to migrate their characters to Web Fed, but were deleted in December of that same year.

 In October Web Fed went into beta testing.
 FedTerm Loaded, a new front-end program was released in December 1997, and the game came out of beta testing.
 By January 1998, the last traces of Fed had been removed from AOL.

 In the end of November 2003, a disk drive failed on the Federation server causing the site to go down.
 Although Lenton was able to get the game back up and running, it could not be relied upon for long-term use.
 Work began on Fed 2 in December, named so as a homage to the original version on Compunet.
 On the morning of Christmas 2003, Fed2 officially went live.

 On Sunday, 2 September 2018, game staff announced that the game would close on 1 October 2018.